PTRI6PinkFairyArmadillo/CharityApp/README.md

     -git checkout Development
     -git pull origin Development (pulls updates in Development that others may have made, do this BEFORE merging your feature)
     -git checkout [your-name/new-feature]
-    -git merge Development
     -resolve conflicts as needed

+Repeat Actions (Making new Feature, merging with Development)
+5. Create new branches off dev to build new features
+    - git checkout -b [your name/new feature]

-5. Make updates and commit your branch
+6. Make updates and commit your branch
     -git commit -m [comments]
     -this won't affect Development branch yet

-6. Create new branches off dev to build new features
-    - git checkout -b [your name/new feature]
+    -git checkout Development
+    -git pull origin Development (pulls updates into Development that others may have made, do this BEFORE merging your feature)
+    -git checkout [your-name/new-feature]
+    -git merge Development

 7. Push updates to repo
     -git push origin [your-name/new-feature]